jhuynh11/Animal-Card-Game/README.md

 # Animal-Card-Game
-Animal Card Game C++ code
-Console card game designed to be played by 2 to 5 players
+Console card game designed to be played between 2-5 playeres